ComparativeSystemsBiologyGroup/CSB.github.io/_members/Bahareh Gharehkhanisenejani.md

 enddate: #[YYYY-MM-DD] Leave this blank until you leave the lab
 image: static/img/members/LastName.jpg #365 x 365 pixels, 72 dpi
 altimage: static/img/members/LastName_pb.jpg #365 x 365 pixels, 72 dpi
-position: MS degree thesis student #What is your job title in the group?
+position: undergraduate #What is your job title in the group?
 subsequent: #Leave this blank until you leave the lab
 email: Bahareh.Gharehkhanisenejani (at) studenti.unimi.it#username (at) domain.com
 #above: Enter your preferred public e-mail address